-- A structured discussion, led by Assessors, involving various numbers of candidates and Assessors. - A one to one discussion with an Assessor. - Candidates being asked to 'chair' a meeting or discussion on a given subject.
-Subject will be given by Assessors. - Video analysis of dressage tests.
+- A structured discussion, led by Assessors, involving various numbers of candidates and Assessors. - A one to one discussion with an Assessor. - Candidates may be asked to chair a meeting or discussion on a given subject.
+Subject will be given by Assessors. - Video analysis discussion of cross-country/show jump riding.

-- Show developed Interpersonal skills in a meeting/discussion. - Show developed knowledge across the range of subject matter. - Show ability to explain and aid understanding in others. - Show ability to negotiate, and achieve outcomes. - Show awareness of personal limitations and ability to develop. - Show developed presentation skills. - Show developed knowledge within a given topic. - Show ability to read an audience and steer the session accordingly.
+- Show developed Interpersonal skills in a meeting/discussion. - Show developed knowledge across the range of subject matter. - Show ability to explain and aid understanding in others. - Show ability to negotiate, and achieve outcomes. - Show awareness of personal limitations and ability to develop. - Show developed presentation skills. - Show developed knowledge within a given topic. - Show ability to read an audience and steer the session accordingly. - Show ability to self reflect and evaluate performance.